-Unique though his all-round record is for Nottinghamshire cricketers, the County benefitted from his full powers both as a batsman and bowler for the half-a-dozen of 26 seasons during which he represented it.
-The pinnacle of his powers was reached in 1903, when he was justly acclaimed second to G.H.
-Hirst as the country’s leading all-round cricketer.
+Unique though his all-round record is for Nottinghamshire cricketers, the County benefitted from his full powers as batsman and bowler for just half-a-dozen of the 26 seasons during which he played.
+The pinnacle of those powers was reached in 1903, when he was justly acclaimed second only to George Hirst as the country’s leading all-round cricketer.

-His debut for Nottinghamshire came v Gloucestershire at Bristol on August 13th and 14th, 1896, when the County took the field without Shrewsbury, W. Gunn and J Dixon.
-This was Gunn’s only first-class encounter of 1896, but he also appeared for Nottinghamshire v Worksop & District and v Rawtenstall.
-Appointed as one of the original members of the Nottinghamshire ground staff in 1897, he scored a century in his second first-class match of that year v Philadelphians at Trent Bridge, his innings of 107, made in four and a half hours with one chance, saved Nottinghamshire from defeat.
-Gunn had to wait six seasons before completing another first-class three figure innings and apart from a number of useful 50s in 1901, he was principally employed as a bowler, batting at eight or nine in the order.
+His debut for Nottinghamshire came v Gloucestershire at Bristol in August 1896, when the County took the field without Shrewsbury, William Gunn and Dixon.
+This was John Gunn’s only First-Class encounter of 1896, but he also appeared for Nottinghamshire v Worksop & District and v Rawtenstall.
+Appointed as one of the original members of the Nottinghamshire ground staff in 1897, he scored a century in his second First-Class match of that year v Philadelphians at Trent Bridge, his innings of 107, made in four and a half hours with one chance, saved Nottinghamshire from defeat.
+Gunn had to wait six seasons before completing another First-Class three figure innings and apart from a number of useful 50s in 1901, he was principally employed as a bowler, batting at eight or nine in the order.
 In the match following his first 100, Gunn took 10 wickets in a match for the first time, which feat he was to repeat 15 times for Nottinghamshire.

 The two 1903 matches noted above took place in one triumphant week, netting Gunn 28 wickets and he bowled unchanged through all four completed innings of Nottinghamshire’s opponents.